 - The taking team must pass/kick the ball so that it has at least moved away from the stationary position.
-An indirect freekick would be awarded if the taker touches the ball a second time before a different player has touched the ball (as per 11v11 laws of the game). - All players must be in their own half of the field of play. - Opponents start by standing at least 5m away from the ball within their own half. - The ball must touch a second player before a goal can be scored.
+A retake would be awarded if the taker touches the ball a second time before a different player has touched the ball (as per 11v11 laws of the game). - • - All players must be in their own half of the field of play. - Opponents must be at least 5m away from the ball until it has touched a teammate (when passed backwards).
+When the kick off/start of play is passed forwards, or remains on the line the opposition are free to engage. - The ball must touch a second player before a goal can be scored.